jetaggart/stream-sms-draft/README.md

 });
 ```

-The `body` is the message that will get sent to your phone.
-Twilio will require phone numbers to have a `+` and a [country code](https://countrycode.org/) before the area code.

-Ok, now let's grab that Twilio stuff.

 ### Why Twilio?

 SMS messaging requires [telephony](https://en.wikipedia.org/wiki/Telephony) services, so we need an API to help us with that.
 [Twilio](https://www.twilio.com/) is a hefty monster to tame, and doesn't offer the customization and reliable infrastructure that Stream does.
-The following sections will show (1) how easy it is to grapple other API's using Stream, and (2) how easy it is to build exactly what you're looking for in a Healthcare Chat with Stream.
+The following sections will show (1) how easy it is to integrate other API's using Stream, and (2) how easy it is to build exactly what you're looking for in a Healthcare Chat with Stream.
 Check out [this post](https://getstream.io/blog/stream-chat-vs-twilio-chat/) for more details on Stream vs. Twilio.

 You can easily modify this code to use [other telephony services](https://getvoip.com/blog/2020/03/16/top-twilio-alternatives/) too.